canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 Great, that's all the configuration for the notebook server done.
 Hit the Launch button to launch the notebook server.
 Be patient, the notebook server will take a little while to initialise.

-When the notebook server is ready, you'll see it listed in the Notebooks table with a success stauts.
+When the notebook server is ready, you'll see it listed in the Notebooks table with a success status.
 At this point, select `Connect` to connect to the notebook server.

 When you connect to the notebook server, you'll be taken to the notebook environment in a new tab.
 Because of our earlier configurations, this environment is now connected to MLflow in the background.
 This means the notebooks we create here can access MLflow.
 Cool!